ArtKop/AcoBotWebVersion/readme.md

   - Then, open the the setting panel to open the parameters form to set the parameters used in this experiment.

-  - when ready, click the 'submit' button to submit these parameters to the server.
+  - When ready, click the 'submit' button to submit these parameters to the server.

   - User can also see the parameter details by clicking the 'parameter info' button.